KTRBS/Devock-Tool-Lite/README.md

 - This is Devock Tool base (lite)
 - Defalut json is set to v47 because yes
 - Can add offer multiple offer at the same time
+- Can make shop.json if it doesnt exist in the path

 ## How to use?
 - Run and type correct path to shop.json